Lobelia rhynchopetalum

-Lobelia rhynchopetalum, the giant lobelia, is a plant endemic to Ethiopia.
+Lobelia rhynchopetalum, the giant lobelia, is a flowering plant in the family Campanulaceae.
+It is endemic to Ethiopia.
 Its habitat is the Afroalpine climate of the Semien Mountains and Bale Mountains National Park.
 Recent study show that it is under a threat of climate change.
+The plant is a pachycaulous "palmoid" plant up to 6.5 m height of which up to 3.5 m is the violet-flowered inflorescence.